-The Museum, now located in a permanent gallery in Lower Manhattan, inhabited four temporary spaces from 1997 to 2003.
-The Museum's inaugural show, DOWNTOWN NEW YORK, ran from April through December 1997 at 44 Wall Street, a vacant banking hall in New York's historic financial district.
-In 1998 the Museum moved to the Art Deco banking hall at 16 Wall Street, THE BANKERS TRUST BUILDING, where the Museum's second and third exhibits were mounted.
-BUILDING THE EMPIRE STATE ran from October 1998 through September 1999 and BIG BUILDINGS ran from October through December 1999) were mounted.The Museum’s third location, from 2000-2001, was located in a commercial storefront at 110 Maiden Lane provided by Rudin Management.
-There we presented DESIGN DEVELOPMENT: TIMES SQUARE, presenting architectural models for six new Times Square towers.
+The Skyscraper Museum, now located in a permanent gallery in Lower Manhattan, inhabited four temporary spaces from 1997 to 2003.
+The inaugural exhibition, DOWNTOWN NEW YORK, ran from April through December 1997 at 44 Wall Street, a vacant banking hall in New York's historic financial district.
+In 1998, the Museum moved to the historic (but since destroyed) Art Deco banking hall at 16 Wall Street in THE BANKERS TRUST BUILDING, where the Museum's second and third exhibits, BUILDING THE EMPIRE STATE (October 1998 through September 1999) and BIG BUILDINGS (October through December 1999) were mounted.The Museum’s third location, from 2000-2001, was located in a commercial storefront at 110 Maiden Lane provided by Rudin Management.
+There we presented DESIGN DEVELOPMENT: TIMES SQUARE, featuring architectural models for six new Times Square towers.
 The gallery was closed after September 11th, 2001, when our space was used as an emergency information center to assist downtown businesses.
 From September 2001 to March 2004, the Museum was provided office space at 55 Broad Street, also by Rudin Management.

-In March 2004, The Skyscraper Museum opened a permanent home in a building at the southern tip of Battery Park City.
+In March 2004, The Skyscraper Museum opened its permanent home in a building at the southern tip of Battery Park City.
 The facility occupies ground-floor space in a mixed-use project that includes the Ritz-Carlton Hotel and a 38-story condominium tower.
 The Museum owns its space, which has been generously donated by Millennium Partners, the building's developers.